Invasive Species Council of British Columbia

 LOCAL

 Nadia Chan has over 20 years of experience working in urban forestry.
-She is currently the Manager, Trees and Landscape with the City of Surrey’s Planning and Development Department.
+She is currently the Manager, Trees and Landscapes with the City of Surrey’s Planning and Development Department.
 Nadia is a Director with the Invasive Species Council of British Columbia, the Pacific Representative for the Canadian Urban Forestry Network, and the Chair of BCIT’s Forest and Natural Areas Management Program Advisory Committee.

 Harold Aljam